MartinSStewart/send-grid/README.md

 ### Set up a SendGrid account

 Before you can use this package you need a SendGrid API key.
-To do this signup for a SendGrid account.
+To do this, signup for a SendGrid account.

 Then after you've set up your account, click on the settings tab, then API Keys, and finally "Create API Key".
 You'll get to choose if the API key has `Full Access`, `Restricted Access`, or `Billing Access`.